-As part of its efforts to facilitate comprehensive program evaluation, the CWDB launched the Cross-System Analytics and Assessment for Learning and Skills Attainment (CAAL-Skills) workforce data initiative in August of 2016.
-Development and implementation of the initiative is continuously ongoing and aims to fulfil the following objectives:
+As part of its efforts to facilitate comprehensive program evaluation, the CWDB launched the CAAL-Skills workforce data initiative in August of 2016.
+Development and implementation of the initiative is continuously ongoing and aims to fulfill the following objectives:

-- Compliance with the California Workforce Innovation and Opportunity Act which requires that the state's workforce system be data-driven and evidence-based - Compliance with Assembly Bill No. 2148 (K. Mullin, Chapter 385, Statutes of 2014) and Assembly Bill No. 1336 (K. Mullin, Chapter 211, Statutes of 2017) which requires: - the development and display of a workforce metrics dashboard - submission of periodic legislative reports on workforce program participant labor market outcomes - periodic completion of statistically rigorous evaluations of the labor market impacts of workforce programs - Compliance with WIOA SEC.
-116 (e) program requirements pertaining to statistically rigorous evaluation and assessment of WIOA programs - Development of customized data reports and analyses based on participating workforce program research needs
+- Compliance with the California Workforce Innovation and Opportunity Act which requires that the state's workforce system be data-driven and evidence-based. - Compliance with AB 2148 (K. Mullin, Chapter 385, Statutes of 2014) and AB 1336 (K. Mullin, Chapter 211, Statutes of 2017) which requires: - The development and display of a workforce metrics dashboard. - Submission of periodic legislative reports on workforce program participant labor market outcomes. - Periodic completion of statistically rigorous evaluations of the labor market impacts of workforce programs. - Compliance with WIOA SEC.
+116 (e) program requirements pertaining to statistically rigorous evaluation and assessment of WIOA programs. - Development of customized data reports and analyses based on participating workforce program research needs.